 11. Visit Niche Riverside Museums (Thousand Islands-Seaway)

 Make a rainy day in the Thousand Islands-Seaway region a museum day!
-On the banks of the St. Lawrence River in Clayton, the Antique Boat Museum features the largest collection of antique and classic boats on display in North America, with over 300 unique and beautifully-preserved vessels.
+On the banks of the St. Lawrence River in Clayton, the Antique Boat Museum (open seasonally, beginning May 4) features the largest collection of antique and classic boats on display in North America, with over 300 unique and beautifully-preserved vessels.
 Art lovers treasure the Frederic Remington Art Museum in Ogdensburg for its unparalleled collection of the art and archival materials of Remington, the great artist of the Old West.